-It's important to bear in mind that whatever they choose to study in sixth form, whilst it will influence what they do afterwards, it will not close any doors.
+It's important to bear in mind that whatever they choose to do after GCSE, whilst it will influence Post-18 options, it will not close any doors.
 If they make a mistake, there's still plenty of opportunity to change direction (of course, this may take a little additional work on their part).
-Additionally, should they choose to go straight into work and change their mind later, there's always the chance to pick up their education at a later date.
+Even if they go straight into an apprenticeship and change their mind later, there's always the chance to go back to full time study further down the line.